falconeilario/falconeilario/README.md

 # 👋 Hi, I’m Ilario Falcone
-🚀 I'm a dynamic digital marketer with over eight years of experience, currently delving into the realm of Data Science.
+🚀 I'm a Digital mMrketer with over eight years of experience, currently delving into the realm of Data Science.

 💻 I’m passionate about Data Analysis, Data Visualization, Web Development and IoT.